jrliv/notes/C/Notes/README.md

 ### Creating custom types

-Using the C keyword <b>typedef</b> you can define your own data types and structures.
+Using the C keyword **typedef** you can define your own data types and structures.

 Here is an exmaple of defining a datatype.